repkins/minesweeper-ue4/README.md

 # Solution Overview

 Solution architecture is networking ready, designed with networking in mind.
-It features added **replication**, different kinds of **RPCs (remote procedure calls)**, **authority checks**.
+It features added **replication (state synchronization)**, different kinds of **RPCs (remote procedure calls)**, **authority checks**.
 All match progress logic is contained in it's own derived authoritive-priviled game mode class, inheritating accessibility only by one having server role (listenserver or dedicated) to prevent cheating.
 It also contains **RPC-enabled cells remote-streaming system**, where only server knows about every cell state for every client and clients does not store state of cells outside of clients viewports.

 Implemented the following units:
 1. `MinesweeperGameMode` class is resposible for match control.
 Communicates only with PlayerControllers and updates values in GameState about match state.